epabst/kotlin-showcase/mobile/README.md

 $ sudo npm install -g cordova
 ```

-## Running mobile app
+## Running mobile app on Android

 To build and run it, follow these steps:

-1) First build the webclient (see ../README.md)
+1) First build the top-level project (see ../README.md)
-(don't forget to compile the webclient module in IntelliJ to generate lib/kotlin.js)

 2) cd into `mobile` and run: